Slow – VI – Dantalion

 Lacuna Coil - Black Anima - 70%

-Two decades since the release of their debut album, Lacuna Coil have established them selves as an act that of an international format and solid dose of commercial success.
-After few years where they seriously focused on breaking into the wider commercial waters, the band has slowly, but surely returned to where they belong.
+Two decades since the release of their debut album, Lacuna Coil have established themselves as an act that of an international format and solid dose of commercial success.
+After a few years when they seriously focused on breaking into the wider commercial waters, the band has slowly, but surely returned to where they belong.
 Musically the band has for few albums, now been focusing on the gothic inspired groove metal seriously introduced on Karmacode, which came out after their international breakthrough, the 2002’s Comalies.

-The album opens with a fresh sounding intro-like tune, which presents newer side of the band.
-It’s simple yet complexly arranged with beautiful interaction between melodies and music.
-What spoils it some, or in the best case takes some getting used to, is Scrabbia’s processed vocals that have hard time shaking off the bitter taste of Baby Metal.
+The album opens with a fresh sounding intro-like tune, which presents a newer side of the band.
+It’s simple yet complexly arranged, with beautiful interaction between melodies and music.
+What spoils it some, or in the best case takes some getting used to, is Scrabbia’s processed vocals that have a hard time shaking off the bitter taste of Baby Metal.

-“Sword of Anger” kicks in furiously and it’s a very typical album opener for the band, with recycled heavy riffs, growls and infectious chorus.
-Black Anima might not be a big step forward for the band, but some 4-5 spins later the album begins to unfold some interesting new elements like very well thought out keyboard patterns, new nuances and different vocals approaches from Scrabbia.
-Off the bat, some of the vocals seem unnecessary, because they are processed and might even come across as dated few years down the road, but the more one listens them the more sense they make.
-Still, bit less of those effects would be welcomed for such skilled and emotionally charged singer like Scrabbia.
+“Sword of Anger” kicks in furiously, and it’s a very typical album opener for the band, with recycled heavy riffs, growls and infectious chorus.
+Black Anima might not be a big step forward for the band, but some 4–5 spins later the album begins to unfold some interesting new elements like very well-thought-out keyboard patterns, new nuances and different vocals approaches from Scrabbia.
+Off the bat, some of the vocals seem unnecessary, because they are processed and might even come across as dated a few years down the road, but the more one listens to them, the more sense they make.
+Still, a bit less of those effects would be welcomed for such a skilled and emotionally charged singer like Scrabbia.

-Black Anima fortifies what previous few releases have established, that this band is where they should be and it’s a good place to be, nonetheless if you from time to time dare spread a handful of new spices here and there.
+Black Anima fortifies what the previous few releases have established, that this band is where they should be, and it’s a good place to be, nonetheless if you from time to time dare spread a handful of new spices here and there.

 www.lacunacoil.com